-Long-term daily application of tretinoin to the skin has been scientifically proven to reverse the signs of aging and effective at rejuvenating the skin.
-Tretinoin is a form of retinoid that is derived from vitamin A. Fine skin wrinkles, pigmented age spots, sun-damaged skin redness are all improved with the daily application of tretinoin.
+Long-term daily application of tretinoin to the skin has been scientifically proven to reverse the signs of aging and is effective at rejuvenating the skin.
+Tretinoin is a form of retinoid that is derived from vitamin A. Fine skin wrinkles, pigmented age spots, and sun-damaged skin redness are all improved with the daily application of tretinoin.
 It is the core active component of all daily skincare programs endorsed by Dr. Chen Lee.
 Furthermore, tretinoin is used to precondition skin 4 weeks prior to any skin resurfacing procedure (chemical peels, laser resurfacing, dermabrasion).
 The use of tretinoin thins the skin and this prepares the skin for better absorption of chemicals in peeling treatment and also reduces the likelihood of pigmentation complications following skin resurfacing procedures.

 Tretinoin Daily Skin Care

 Tretinoin has been dubbed the golden standard in skincare.
 When used in a well-planned daily routine, topical (applied to the surface of the skin) tretinoin has been medically proven to rejuvenate the skin, improve fine wrinkle lines, and reverse the effects of mild sun damage.
 With consistent daily use, the skin is more youthful and healthy.
 Aside from its rejuvenating properties, tretinoin can be used by acne-prone individuals as the medication works by stimulating skin exfoliation and unblocking the pores.